-The engine oil pressure switch prevents the engine from operating with lowoil pressure.
-Once a month, remove a wire from the engine oil pressure switch to check the shutdown system for proper operation.
+The engine oil pressure switch prevents the engine from operating with low oil pressure.
+Once a month, remove a wire from the engine oil pressure switch (ground the wire on LSC models only) to check the shutdown system for proper operation.
 Test the engine oil pressure switch by removing it and connecting it to a source of controlled pressure while monitoring an ohmmeter connected to the switch terminals.
-As pressure is applied slowly from the controlled source, the switch should close at 12 psi (84 kPa) and show continuity through the contacts.
-As the pressure is slowly decreased to 10 psi (70 kPa) the contacts should open and the ohmmeter should show a lack of continuity through the contacts.
-Replace a defective switch before continuing to operate the unit.
+On the L6, L8, LS models, as pressure is applied slowly from the controlled source, the switch should close at 12 psi (84 kPa) and show continuity through the contacts.
+As pressure is slowly decreased to 10 psi (70 kPa) the contacts should open and the ohmmeter should show a lack of continuity through the contacts.